 Beneath the physical structure, inside, we proposed a 400 m² event and exhibition space for Lithuanian culture.
 It is slightly sunken and surrounded by a small amphitheatre which can be used during performances.

 Being a private commission for a permanent pavilion this project already offered unusual possibilities.
 This allowed us to explore long-term design ideas and made it possible to use nature as a primary building tool.
 We envisioned an ever-changing pavilion, growing and responding to climate.
 During summer the roof of the pavilion can be used as a public event space, from every angle the building looks very different.
 It is possible to climb, go under, get wet – it is a small building but offers many points for interactions.

-Lithuanian Pavilion will be located in a Bengbu Ancient Buildings Expo Park dedicated to preserving and restoring the traditional Chinese buildings.
+Lithuanian Pavilion had to be located in a Bengbu Ancient Buildings Expo Park dedicated to preserving and restoring the traditional Chinese buildings.
 Bengbu is a mid-size city with a population of 3 million and located 3.5 hours from Beijing and 2 hours from Shanghai by high-speed railway.

 After a political dispute between China and Lithuania, the project was cancelled.